WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Kirstie-Whitaker/Weekly-meetings.md

 * Participated in the Tidelift livestream (not a podcast!) and wrote a big old twitter thread about so many thoughts!
   * 🧵 https://twitter.com/kirstie_j/status/1385707607671857155?s=20
   * 🎥 https://www.twitch.tv/videos/998271615
+* AB advocated against my original plan and I think that was exactly the right call.
+  * WELL DONE 🌺

 ### What did you achieve